jsbin/learn/content/help/disabling-all-keyboard-shortcuts.md

 title: How to disable JS Bin keyboard shortcuts
 category: fix
 ---
-# How to disable JS Bin keyboard shortcuts

 If you're finding there's issues with all or most of JS Bin's keyboard shortcuts, perhaps you're using a keyboard that we're not able to bind the shortcuts correctly.